Ghazala Hashmi

-Ghazala Firdous Hashmi (/gəˈzɑːlə ˈhɑːʃmi/ gə-ZAHL-ə-_-HASH-mee; born July 5, 1964) is an American politician, academic administrator, and educator who is the lieutenant governor-elect of Virginia.
-A member of the Democratic Party, she has served as a Virginia state senator for the 15th district since 2020.
-She is the first Asian-American and Muslim elected to statewide office in Virginia, along with being the first Muslim woman to win statewide office anywhere in the United States.
+Ghazala Firdous Hashmi (/gəˈzɑːlə ˈhɑːʃmi/ gə-ZAHL-ə-_-HASH-mee; born July 5, 1964) is an American politician serving as the 43rd lieutenant governor of Virginia since 2026.
+A member of the Democratic Party, she previously served as a Virginia state senator for the 15th district from 2020 to 2026.
+She is the first Asian-American (Indian-American) and Muslim elected to statewide office in Virginia, along with being the first Muslim woman to win statewide office anywhere in the United States.

-Born in India and raised in Georgia, Hashmi earned a PhD in English from Emory University.
+Born in Hyderabad, India and raised in the state of Georgia, Hashmi earned a PhD in English from Emory University.
 In 2019, she was elected to the Virginia General Assembly and re-elected in 2023.
-As the Democratic nominee in the 2025 Virginia lieutenant gubernatorial election, Hashmi defeated Republican nominee John Reid by a margin of 11 percentage points.
+As the Democratic nominee in the 2025 Virginia lieutenant gubernatorial election, Hashmi defeated Republican John Reid in the general election.

 Early life and career

-Hashmi was born in Hyderabad, India, in 1964 to Tanveer and Zia Hashmi into a Hyderabadi Muslim family.
-She lived at her maternal grandparents' home in Malakpet during her childhood.
-Her maternal grandfather served in the finance department of the Government of Andhra Pradesh.
+Ghazala Hashmi was born on July 5, 1964, in Hyderabad, India, to Hyderabadi Muslim parents Tanveer and Zia Hashmi.
+Her mother, Tanveer Hashmi, is a double graduate with a Bachelor of Arts and Bachelor of Education from Osmania University College for Women.
+Her father, Professor Zia Hashmi, was an alumnus of Aligarh Muslim University, where he completed his undergraduate and master's degrees.
+He completed his PhD in International Relations from the University of South Carolina and soon after began his university teaching career.
+Hashmi's maternal grandfather served in the finance department of the Government of Andhra Pradesh.

+Hashmi spent her early years at her maternal grandparents' home in Malakpet until the age of four, when she moved with her mother and older brother to join her father in Georgia.

-Her family moved to the United States in 1969 when she was four years old and she grew up in Statesboro, Georgia.
-Her father and uncle worked in Georgia Southern University’s political science department, and she attended the Marvin Pittman Laboratory School at the university.
+In 1969, when she was four years old, Hashmi's family moved to the United States, settling in Statesboro, Georgia.
+Her father taught in Georgia Southern University's political science department for 32 years, and served as the founding director of the Center for International Studies.
+Hashmi attended the Marvin Pittman Laboratory School at the university, and she graduated valedictorian of her class at Statesboro High School.

-Hashmi completed a Bachelor of Arts in English at Georgia Southern University and earned a PhD in English from Emory University.
-Her 1992 dissertation was titled William Carlos Williams and the American Ground of "In the American Grain" and "Paterson".
+Hashmi earned a Bachelor of Arts in English at Georgia Southern University and a PhD in English from Emory University.
+Her 1992 dissertation was titled, "William Carlos Williams and the American Ground of 'In the American Grain' and 'Paterson'".
 Peter Dowell was her doctoral advisor.

 Hashmi was an educator and academic administrator for 25 years.
-She was a visiting assistant professor at the University of Richmond and a professor at J. Sargeant Reynolds Community College, where she served as the founding director of the Center for Excellence in Teaching and Learning.
+She was a visiting assistant professor of English at the University of Richmond and a professor at J. Sargeant Reynolds Community College, where she served as the founding director of the Center for Excellence in Teaching and Learning.